ericswpark/2025-sighorse/main.typ

 Overall, the migration of the event site was a success, and once the PR was merged, a build job on Vercel ran and transparently replaced the old instance of our NextJS site with our new AstroJS instance, with zero downtime for users.
-Nearly all of the functionality carried over, with
+Nearly all the functionality carried over, with
 #link("https://github.com/purduehackers/events/issues/97")[only a handful of minor bugs]
 that escaped the testing phase of the PR before merging.